autowarefoundation/autoware.universe/common/rtc_manager_rviz_plugin/README.md

 ## Purpose

-This plugin displays the current status of autoware.
+This plugin displays each content of RTC status and switches each module of RTC auto mode.
-This plugin also can engage from the panel.

 ## Inputs / Outputs